 Plan & Budget

-If you’ve been following me for a while, it’s probably not going to be surprising to you that my first suggestion to save for Christmas is to start planning now.
-The decisions that you make now, are going to be made from your pre-frontal cortex – that super-smart part of your brain that is able to be objective and rational – which is going to mean you’re going to feel much more relaxed and under control by the time Christmas rolls around.
+My first suggestion to save for Christmas is to start planning now.
+Being intentional is so important to make sure you’re living in alignment with your values.
+The decisions that you make now are going to be made from your pre-frontal cortex – that super-smart part of your brain that is able to be objective and rational – which is going to mean you’re going to feel much more relaxed and under control by the time Christmas rolls around.
 Here are a few things you may want to plan for:

 Make a list of the people you want to buy presents for and decide how much you are going to spend on each person.
 To avoid arguments, discuss this in advance with your family.
 It can be easy to get sucked into other people’s agendas when it comes to buying gifts.
 Decide who you truly want to buy gifts for.
 Do you only want to buy presents for the kids?
 Do you want to limit it to your immediate family?
 Are there friends you want to buy for?
 Or do you want to arrange a Secret Santa/Kris Kringle for the adults to make it cheaper and easier to manage?
 Don’t forget to plan for teachers, cards and other surprise presents.